All Episodes

 People generally don't vote for people for trying.

-Uh They vote for people for succeeding.
+They vote for people for succeeding.

-And that's why the strategic decision to drop it.
+And that's why the strategic decision to drop it, it really is a catch-22.

-I'm sure some House Republican members would love to put a bill together and propose it and get it passed so they can go campaign on it, but the leadership obviously has prevailed against them.
+I'm sure some House Republican members would love to put a bill together and propose it and get it passed so they could go campaign on it.

-But the bottom line is there is as much state of flux on the Democrat side, and it's it's it's by no means a lock.
+But the bottom line is there is as much state of flux on the Democrat side, and it's by no means a lock.

-And the fact that the media figures they got to start this story as though it's brand new today, that polling data shows it's getting very, very dicey for the Republicans, is an indication to me that it's uh perhaps the exact opposite.
+And the fact that the media figures they got to start this story as though it's brand new today, that polling data shows it's getting very, very dicey for the Republicans, is an indication to me that it's perhaps the exact opposite.

 Stay with us.

-While a number of House seats are in play, GOP House members who were down as much as ten points before returning home are coming back to Washington with polling data that shows many of them back on solid footing with their constituencies.
+While a number of House seats are in play, GOP House members who were down as much as 10 points before returning home are coming back to Washington with polling data that shows many of them back on solid footing with their constituencies.

-But uh, I think my poll numbers, those of my colleagues, had a lot to do with being complacent and hesitant to deal with the issues full on.
+But I think my poll numbers, those of my colleagues, had a lot to do with being complacent and hesitant to deal with the issues full on.

 I went home, I worked my butt off, and I feel like I'm in a better position than I was a month ago.

-It's gonna be because of illegal immigration.
+It's going to be because of illegal immigration.

-That will be what it is if if they lose it.
+That will be what it is.

-Uh it's that big out there.
+It's that big out there.

 In fact, wait till you hear a story I've got from the New York Times.